callsmusic/callsmusic2/README.md

 ## Note

-Neither this, or PyTgCalls are stable.
+Neither this, or PyTgCalls are fully stable.

 ## Requirements